 Source: Lecture by Dr. Béatrice Ziegler on 11.11.1986 at the Historical Society of the Canton of Glarus (Yearbook of the Historical Society of the Canton of Glarus, Volume 72 (1988), 173 f.

-Original Pioneer Colonist (Arrival in August 1853)
+The first group of Original Pioneer Colonist (Arrival in August 1853)

 The first known group of Glarus colonist mainly from Engi and Matt left Hamburg for Santos in July 1853.
 They all went to the coffee plantation farm Ibicaba after they arrived in Santos.

-Original Pioneer Colonist (Arrival in June 1855)
+The third group of Original Pioneer Colonist (Arrival in June 1855)

 Thomas Davatz (1815-1888) was schoolmaster in Fanas, Fideris and Malans in the Swiss canton of Graubünden.
 In 1854 he decided to emigrate to America.
 His original idea was to settle in the USA.
 As a result of the positive official propaganda of the government he finally decided to settle in Brazil.
 Together with a group of compatriots from Graubünden, but also from Glarus, Aargau and other parts of Switzerland, he boarded the sailing ship "Kronprinz Ernst August" in Hamburg on April 20, 1855, with which he arrived in Santos on June 15, 1855 after a little more than 7 weeks.
 The group was hired by the colonization company of Senator Nicolau de Campos Vergueiro.
 Some of the settlers were led to the Ibicaba estate and others to the Angelica estate which both were in the state of São Paulo.
 Both colonies belonged to Senator Vergueiro where he had coffee grown.

-Original Pioneer Colonist (Arrival in August 1855)
+The fourth and largest group of Original Pioneer Colonist (Arrival in August 1855)

 The group which set sail from Hamburg to Santos in June 1855 was the largest closed travel group of Glarner to Brazil.
 Most of them came from Matt and Engi.